Evilspeak: Critical reception

 AllMovie called it "essentially a gender-bent rip-off of Carrie", though "there is enough in the way of spooky atmosphere and well-staged shocks to keep less discriminating horror fans interested."
 PopMatters gave the film a 7/10 grade, despite writing "What started as a standard wish fulfillment/revenge scheme mixed with Satanism flounders with a lack of focus."
 DVD Verdict wrote "Evilspeak is a crazy movie.
 Like, crazy.
 In a good way.
 Unfortunately, it's also kind of boring at times, taking well over an hour to get where it's going. [...]
 Despite the slower spots—and there are plenty of slower spots—Evilspeak remains an enjoyably overlooked horror film just for its eccentricities."

 A slightly more favourable review came from TV Guide, who wrote "The directorial debut of Eric Weston, Evilspeak is remarkably engaging, imaginative and well-crafted.
 It contains a strong performance from Howard, plus a deliciously over-the-top nasty turn by veteran character actor R. G. Armstrong."

+On Rotten Tomatoes, the film holds a rating of 47% from 15 reviews.